Click chemistry: Selective labeling and tracking of biomolecules

 The synthesis of luciferin exemplifies another strategy of isolating reaction partners, which is to take advantage of rarely-occurring, natural groups such as the 1,2-aminothiol, which appears only when a cysteine is the final N' amino acid in a protein.
 Their natural selectivity and relative bioorthogonality is thus valuable in developing probes specific for these tags.
 The above reaction occurs between a 1,2-aminothiol and a 2-cyanobenzothiazole to make luciferin, which is fluorescent.
-This luciferin fluorescence can be then quantified by spectrometry following a wash, and used to determine the relative presence of the molecule bearing the 1,2-aminothiol.
-If the quantification of non-1,2-aminothiol-bearing protein is desired, the protein of interest can be cleaved to yield a fragment with a N' Cys that is vulnerable to the 2-CBT.
+This luciferin fluorescence may then be quantified by spectrometry following a wash, and used to determine the relative presence of the molecule bearing the 1,2-aminothiol.
+If the quantification of non-1,2-aminothiol-bearing protein is desired, the protein of interest may be cleaved to yield a fragment with a N' Cys that is vulnerable to the 2-CBT.